LoginRadius/engineering-portal/content/implementing-user-authentication-and-authorization-in-a-loopback-rest-api/index.md

 - Build libraries of reusable components in a standardized way.
 - Integrate with databases, web services, and other platforms using connectors.

+- Using the standard [OpenAPI](https://www.openapis.org/) to create any API endpoints and schemas.
+- Creating contemporary JavaScript endpoints using ES2017, async / await, and modules.
+- Rather than generating boilerplate code, use your established endpoints and schemas as the source of truth.
+- Examining the change made to API endpoints without having to crawl through JavaScript.
+- Maintaining consistency through automated endpoint and schema validation.
+- Implemented to fully support TypeScript.
+- Creating a standardized libraries of reusable components.
+- Allow you to connect to databases, online services, and other platforms using built-in connectors.

 ## What is JSON Web Token (JWT)